 For most of your family’s journey through the surrogacy process has been just that – yours.
-Since Baby’s birth, though, it means something different and special to him, too.
-It is his origin story, after all.
+Since Baby’s birth, though, it means something different and special to her, too.
+It is her origin story, after all.

 Experts suggest that letting children know, in age-appropriate terms (maybe save the most detailed anatomical diagrams at least until Baby can read) that they were born through surrogacy from an early age.
 This way, children can grow up with the knowledge of how they came into the world and can see it as just one of many normal, healthy ways that families are formed.
 If, on the other hand, children are told later that they were born through surrogacy, or if they find out from someone other than their parents, they may